madmatvey/madmatvey.github.io/_posts/2018-01-18-what-is-entp-and-mbti.md

 ---
 layout: post
-title: How to staying alive if you are an ENTP? subtitle : Long and boring story.
+title: How to staying alive if you are an ENTP? subtitle : This post about how to staying alive and even enjoy life in such circumstances :)
 tags: [self-knowledge]
 author: Eugene Leontev
 comments : True